MicrosoftDocs/customer-insights/ci-docs/predict-subscription-churn.md

 # Predict subscription churn

 Subscription churn prediction helps predict whether a customer is at risk for no longer using your company’s subscription products or services.
+Subscription data includes active and inactive subscriptions for each customer so there are multiple entries per customer ID.

+You must have business knowledge to understand what churn means for your business.
+We support time-based churn definitions, meaning a customer is considered to have churned a period of time after their subscription is ended.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWOKNQ]